 The principal is the specific amount of money the homebuyer borrows from a lender to purchase a home.
 If you buy a $100,000 home, for instance, and borrow all $100,000 from a lender, that’s the principal owed.

-The interest is what the lender charges you to borrow that money, says Robert Kirkland, senior home lending advisor at JPMorgan Chase.
+The interest is what the lender charges you to borrow that money, says Robert Kirkland, senior home lending adviser at JPMorgan Chase.
 In other words, the interest is the cost you pay for borrowing the principal.

 Borrowers pay a mortgage back at regular intervals, usually in the form of a monthly payment, which typically consists of both principal and interest charges.